Victor5g/Climate/README.md

 </p>

 ## 🧾 Description
- ☀️ App that monitors the weather according to your location ❄️
+ ☀️ Application that displays climate data for a region using the user's location ❄️

 ## 🖼 GIF
 <p align="center">